garystafford/spring-music-docker/README.md

 * [ELK Stack](https://www.elastic.co/products)
 * [Filebeat](https://www.elastic.co/products/beats/filebeat)

-The Spring Music web application's static content will be hosted by [NGINX](http://nginx.org) for increased performance.
+For increased performance, the Spring Music web application's static content will be hosted by [NGINX](http://nginx.org).
 The application's WAR file will be hosted by [Apache Tomcat](http://tomcat.apache.org).
-Requests for non-static content will be proxied through a single instance of NGINX on the front-end, a set of load-balanced Tomcat instances on the back-end.
+Requests for non-static content will be proxied through a single instance of NGINX on the front-end, to a set of load-balanced Tomcat instances on the back-end.
 To further increase application performance, NGINX will also be configured to allow for browser caching of the static content.

 Reverse proxying and caching are configured thought NGINX's `default.conf` file, in the `server` configuration section:
 ```text
 server {
   listen        80;